-The T32 Predoctoral Training Program for medical students provides a mentored research experience (9 to 12 months) with opportunities to participate in research on many levels and learn from successful program faculty conducting cutting-edge clinically relevant basic, clinical and translational research in the auditory, vestibular, olfactory, and communication sciences.
+The T32 Predoctoral Training Program for medical students provides a mentored research experience (9 to 12 months) with opportunities to participate in research on many levels and learn from successful program faculty conducting cutting-edge basic, clinical and translational research in the auditory, vestibular, olfactory, and communication sciences.

 The program provides medical students:

 - Mentored research experience with a faculty member conducting basic, clinical, translational or behavioral research in diseases and conditions related to deafness and other communication disorders.
 Multidisciplinary research training experiences are encouraged.
 Click here to view potential mentors and their research areas.